Site Name | Quamby Brook, Quamby Bluff (2) This massacre is part of a group of massacres |

 Weapons Used | Musket(s), Bayonet(s) |

-Narrative | Following the first massacre of 30 Pallittore at Quamby Brook on 26 June 1827, in reprisal for the killing by Pallittorre warriors of stock-keeper William Knight, an assigned servant of William Field at the Western Marshes (Dairy Plains) on 23 June 1827, Corporal William Shiner's party comprising Corporal James Lingren, district constable Williams and stock keepers, Thomas Baker, James Cubit, Henry Smith and Thomas White, attacked a Pallittore at a camp at Quamby Brook on 27 June 1827 and allegedly killed 30 of them.
+Narrative | Following the first massacre of 30 Pallittore at Quamby Brook on 26 June 1827, in reprisal for the killing by Pallittorre warriors of stock-keeper William Knight, overseer to settler TC Simpson at Dairy Plains on 23 June 1827.
+Corporal William Shiner's party included Corporal James Lingren, district constable Williams and stock keepers, Thomas Baker, James Cubit, Henry Smith and Thomas White.
+They attacked a Pallittore camp at Quamby Brook on 27 June 1827 and allegedly killed 30 of them.
 This was the second massacre in the 'Quamby Bluff' massacres. |

-Sources | CTTA July 6, 1827, p4 - https://trove.nla.gov.au/newspaper/page/679329; TAHO CSO 1/316, pp 15-45; Plomley 2008, p 254; Breen 2001, p 27; Ryan, 2008, p 493.
+Sources | CTTA July 6, 1827, p 4 - https://trove.nla.gov.au/newspaper/page/679329; TAHO CSO 1/316, pp 15-45; Plomley, 2008, p 254; Breen, 2001, p 27; Ryan, 2008, p 493.
 (Sources PDF) |

 Corroboration Rating | ** |